 ALTA started as a volunteer group in Freemans Bay, Central Auckland in 1974.
 In 1975 Auckland University professor, Marie Clay, received a grant from the Logan Campbell Trust to start an adult literacy program.
 This enabled the group to establish tutor training as an integral part of its operation.
 The organisation grew rapidly, becoming an incorporated society in 1984.

-In March 2016 ALTA suffered a major fire to its premises in Maybury Street when vandals set fire to their building and were forced to operate from temporary premises in the township.
-In March 2017 it opened new premises in the Glen Innes township.
-ALTA is now considered a hub of Adult Education in the wider Auckland Central Region.
+In March 2016 ALTA suffered a major fire to its premises in Maybury Street and we were forced to move and operate from temporary premises in the township.
+In March 2017 ALTA opened its new leased premises in the Glen Innes township.
+ALTA is now a hub of foundation Adult Education and English Literacy in the wider Auckland Central Region.